My biography is a facade.

 In the age of social media, our public image has become synonymous with our self-worth.
 Each “like” is another hit of dopamine, another boost to our vanity metrics.

-My goal is to get us to talk–no, brag–about our failures in public the same way we talk about our successes.
+We should talk about our failures in public the same way we talk about our successes.

 The obligation to be open about failures applies particularly to those who have achieved success.